mewithoutnara/PointSurfaceTwist/README.md

 s.scope;
 ```

-If we want to cover the surface of the Möbius strip in the same way as we did for the torus, we have to take in account that s ∈ \[−w, w\].
+If we want to cover the surface of the Möbius strip in a similar way as we did for the torus, we have to take in account that s ∈ \[−w, w\].
 So instead of taking a single point on s, we implement the s ∈ \[−w, w\] as the traverse motion across the width of the strip.
 For this example we use again the variables corresponding to the Möbius strip:

 ```sc
 (